Billy Corben

-Early life
+Early life and education

 Corben was born in Fort Myers, Florida to a Jewish family, and was raised in South Florida.
 As a child actor, he spent a large portion of his early days in Los Angeles.
-He attended New World School of the Arts High School and graduated with honors from the University of Miami, where he majored in political science, screenwriting, and theater.
+He attended New World School of the Arts for high school, and then the University of Miami, where he majored in political science, screenwriting, and theater and graduated with honors.

 Career

-Projects

-His feature documentary directorial debut, Raw Deal: A Question of Consent, premiered at the Sundance Film Festival in 2001, making him one of the youngest directors in Sundance history.
+Corben's feature documentary directorial debut, Raw Deal: A Question of Consent, premiered at the Sundance Film Festival in 2001, making him one of the youngest directors in Sundance history.
 Examining the alleged rape of an exotic dancer at a fraternity house at the University of Florida, the film utilized extensive clips from videotape footage of the alleged assault.
 Anthony Miele of Film Threat said of Raw Deal, "Billy Corben has stumbled onto one of the most controversial films of the modern day," calling it "one of the most compelling pieces of non-fiction ever produced."
+The film was acquired by Artisan Entertainment for $100,000 with plans for an August 2001 release, though its release was postponed over various issues.
+Ultimately the filmmakers reacquired the rights and released the film themselves on DVD.

 Following Raw Deal, Corben and producing partner Alfred Spellman founded Rakontur, a Miami Beach-based content creation company, where they created Cocaine Cowboys.
-The New York Times called Cocaine Cowboys, "a hyperventilating account of the blood-drenched Miami drug culture in the 1970s and 1980s.”
+The New York Times called Cocaine Cowboys "a hyperventilating account of the blood-drenched Miami drug culture in the 1970s and 1980s.”
 The film tells the story of how the drug trade built Miami through firsthand accounts of some of the most successful smugglers of the era and the deadliest hitman of the cocaine wars.

 After a limited theatrical release in 2006, Cocaine Cowboys became the highest-rated documentary ever on the Showtime cable network.
 The sequel, Cocaine Cowboys 2: Hustling with the Godmother, was released in 2008.